thinkbeforecoding/PSCompletion/ReadMe.md

 - Tooltip : The tooltip to display next to items in ISE completion dropdown.
 It can be multiline.

-Test-ParameterComplete is usefull to test completion script blocks.
+Test-ParameterCompleter is usefull to test completion script blocks.

 	Test-ParameterCompleter 'Get-Info' 'Param2' '*val' @{Param1='SomeValue'}